NIPOSoftwareBV/Nfield.Quota/README.md

 ##Introduction
 Using this project developers can create quota structures for Nfield Online surveys.
 For more information about Nfield and/or NIPO Software please visit the [NIPO Software] website.

+##Documentation
+See our [Read the Docs](http://nfieldquota.readthedocs.io/en/latest/getting_started/) page for documentation and examples to get started.

 ##Installation
 The recommended way to consume this project is to reference the NuGet package.
 You can install it by executing the following command in the Package Manager Console.